 This particular blank billboard was spotted somewhere in Shinjuku Station in Tokyo, Japan, and photographed with my diary camera.
 Shinjuku Station is, incidentally, the busiest train station in the world, with somewhere around 3.6 million people per day passing through it.

-Original image created in the summer of 2019.
+Original photography by David R Munson.
+Captured in the summer of 2019.
 Shot on Ilford HP5+ film with a Minolta SR-T 101.
-The image size is 6x9 inches, printed on high-quality 8x10 inch Hahnemuhle photo gloss baryta paper using archival inks.
+The image size is about 6x9 inches, printed on high-quality 8x10 inch Hahnemühle photo gloss baryta paper using archival inks.
+This print is part of a project in which I will release a new print in an open edition every month.

 I have always preferred to print my work in smaller sizes.
 Smaller prints are more intimate.
 They don’t dominate a space, but rather punctuate it and invite you to get closer.
 You have to get closer to them to examine their contents.
 This is something I value as both an artist and a collector of art.